Where to Go South Platte River – Deckers

 Tips:

-The river is mostly ice free, even downstream past Nighthawk.
+The river ice free, even downstream past Nighthawk.
 Also, dont be afraid to throw on a leech, scud, or cranefly larva.
 We have seen some fish eating some of these bigger meals.

 Weather: